simongravelle/simongravelle.github.io/README.md

 # Academic template

-Simple academic template that is easy to deploy on Github page, and relatively easy to customize using css.
+A simple academic template that is easy to deploy on Github page, and relatively easy to customize using css.
 You can find the [live](https://simongravelle.github.io/) version.

 ## How to modify

 - add your own content in the [content](content/) folder,
-- cuscom css can be written in [assets/scss/custom.scss](assets/scss/custom.scss),
+- custom css script can be written in [assets/scss/custom.scss](assets/scss/custom.scss),
 - each publication can be entered as a folder in [content/publication/](content/publication/).

 ## Overview